tony-zg/react-jest/README.md

 If you are working with elements that do not have a default role or if you want to specify a different role, the role attribute can be used to add the desired role

 To use an anchor element as a button in the navbar, you can add role='button'

+### getByRole Options

+<u>name</u>

+The accessible name is for simple cases equal to

+- the label of a form element
+- the text content of a button or
+- the value of the aria-label attribute